BtoB (band): 2020–2021: Military service, BtoB 4U, Ilhoon's departure, Kingdom: Legendary War and 4U: Outside

-2022–present: Be Together
+2022–present: Be Together, Wind and Wish, departure from Cube Entertainment and establishment of BtoB Company

 On February 21, 2022, BtoB made their first comeback as a full group of six with their third studio album Be Together with the title track "The Song" composed by member Hyunsik.
 The album was a chart success with even b-sides charting high.
 With Be Together, BtoB also beat their own first-week sales record from 2018 and accumulated over a million in total album sales.
 "The Song" went on to win two music show wins on Show Champion and M Countdown on March 2 and 3, respectively.
 The band was supposed to hold its 10th anniversary concert in March 2022.
 Due to multiple band members getting positive COVID-19 results a week before the concert, the three-day concert was postponed to a yet unknown later date.

-In November 2022, it was announced that BTOB will hold a 10th anniversary concert "Be Together" on December 30-31, 2022, and January 1, 2023.
+In November 2022, it was announced that BTOB will hold a 10th anniversary concert "Be Together" on December 30–31, 2022, and January 1, 2023.

 In February 2023, Cube Entertainment released a teaser poster for the BTOB Official Fan Club Melody 5th Fan Meeting 'Melody Company Training' to be held on March 18 and 19 at the Olympic Park SK Handball Stadium.
-It will also be held online.
+It was also simultaneously streamed online.

+On May 2, 2023, BtoB made a comeback with their 12th EP Wind and Wish.

+On November 6, 2023, after eleven years, the members of BtoB departed from Cube Entertainment following the completion of their contracts.

+In February 2024, BtoB announced the establishment of sub-label BtoB Company under DOD Entertainment for BtoB group activities and solo activities of members' Eunkwang, Minhyuk, Hyunsik, and Peniel.
+Changsub and Sungjae signed contracts with Fantagio and IWill Media respectively for the management of their solo activities.